No. The Yepsy heated lunchbox isn't a microwave, but more like a portable pie warmer. It uses low grade power to gently heat your meal.

 Yes.
 The heating element has been designed to switch off and on during operation to regulate the temperature, but the red-light power indicator will always remain on during use.

 If used with the Tradie Power Source Kit, we suggest checked luggage is best.
+Any batteries you choose to take with you have to be taken through carry on luggage.

 Got a question not answered here.
 Get in contact with us and we'll do our best to answer it for you.